As suggested by the top search, a potential buyer is perusing your house information while waiting for his or her coffee on the phone.

 Why Your Website Design Actually Matters More Than You Think

-Let’s face it, people make snap judgments about your professionalism the moment they land on your site.
+Let’s face it, people make snap judgements about your professionalism the moment they land on your site.
 An outmoded, clunky website implies that you, too, are outmoded when it comes to marketing property.
 It’s not the signal you want to send when you take on the biggest financial decision of someone’s life.

 Australian property buyers are savvy.
 They’re testing agents at a faster rate than ever before, and they want an easy digital experience.
 38% of people will stop engaging with a website if the content/layout is unattractive!
 That’s commissions in real estate, walking out the door.